ztar0light/project-re3mix/README.md

 3. Commit your changes.
 4. Submit a pull request for review.

-Alternatively you can also get a ticket in the discord server
+Alternatively you can also get a ticket in the [Discord server](https://discord.gg/M5gQ7JBbPh)

 ## License